 - Expanding employment in agriculture;

-- Involvement in the competitive clusters of horticulture and meat production;
+- Involvement in the competitive value chain clusters, and to promote regional exports;

 - Greater contribution to food security; and

 - Achieving the vision of rural economy.

 3. Updates to Relevant Court Rulings

 There are no updates to court rulings relevant to the Department.